Far North Food: From Arctic char to processed snacks

 Many foods, like Arctic char (a fish from the same family as lake trout), were often eaten frozen.
 Frozen char remains a popular menu item, but people now cook their traditional meats adding imported foods, herbs, sauces and spices.
 This has not necessarily improved the Inuit diet–it has merely changed it.
 More traditional/country food is eaten in remote communities than in urban areas.
 People over 40 years old tend to eat more traditional/country foods than younger people, and men eat more country foods than women.

 In the southern part of Canada, the common diet has resulted in more Canadians becoming overweight and at risk for illnesses like heart disease.
 Most wild meats eaten in the North are lower in cholesterol than commercially raised beef and pork.
 By eating frozen Arctic char, Inuit have a reduced risk of heart problems because of special fatty acids found in fresh fish.
 The health value of Inuit foods cannot be replaced with canned and packaged processed foods, although these items are now a part of the Northern diet.
 The other reason store foods do not provide the only solution to dealing with health and nutrition problems is the cost of foods–they have to be flown on cargo planes or shipped North on ships during the summer.
-Normally, you would have to pay $3.50 for one litre of milk, the same for a dozen eggs, and about $5.75 for a two-kilogram bag of sugar.
-This is very expensive compared to prices in your area.
+Normally, you would have to pay $5.99 for two litres of milk, $3.09 for a dozen eggs, and about $12.56 for a two-kilogram bag of sugar.
+This is very expensive compared to prices in southern Canada.

 Although many young Northerners like macaroni and cheese, hamburgers and crackers, they still place caribou, seal and other wild game at the top of their list of favourite foods.
 One traditional food that remains popular is muktuk–the skin and outer blubber (fat) from a whale.
 Muktuk provides vitamin C, which is priceless in a region where fresh fruits and vegetables are not readily available.